-Some marketers live on islands.
-They sit alone, putting marketing messages into bottles and throwing them into the sea, hoping something will come back.
-They’re isolated.
-Stranded.
+Some marketers are stranded on islands.
+They put messages in bottles and throw them into the sea, hoping something will come back.
+They work alone.

 Before we dig in and learn how to find these key influencers, let’s define the term.